stabix/stabix/doc/gui_gbinc.rst

 - Control points are saved in .mat file (in the same folder than the 1st picture loaded).

 7) If the control points are not satisfying, delete them and redo the step 6 to set new control points and to get a new overlay.
-8) Save the overlay (see Figure 1) in the same folder than the 1st picture loaded (as a screenshot.png) (optional).
+8) Save the overlay in the same folder than the 1st picture loaded (as a screenshot.png) (optional).
-9) Do the measurement of the distance between edges (Vickers faces) or ridges of a unique Vickers indent (see Figure 2).
+9) Do the measurement of the distance between edges (Vickers faces) or ridges of a unique Vickers indent (see :numref:`vickers_indent`).
 10) Do the measurement of the distance between edges of a unique grain boundary.
 11) The value of the grain boundary inclination is finally given.